mike8385/BluetoothtestCS491/README.md

 - Reopen the game, and now you should see the IMU object in the game, rotating with the real-life counterparts' rotation
 - Every 45 seconds, the game will paste the location and rotation of the player's hands + joints onto a CSV file that we will extract later (this will cause the game to freeze for a second, so don’t panic if you think the game crashed)

+## How to Quit Out of Game
+- Turn your palm to face towards you, and pinch with your thumb and index finger, the Meta Quest Home Screen should appear
+- pinch on the Quit button to shut down the game

 ---

-## How to Locate the CSV File
+## How to Locate the CSV Files

 - Open up SideQuest and make sure the headset is plugged into the computer
 - Then, in SideQuest, on the top right, click on the **Manage files on the headset** button
 - Then click on **Android → data → com.unity.template.vr → files**
 - Inside the files folder, you should see a CSV file named something like
-  **HandRecording_2025-12-12_13-15-54**
+  **HandRecording_LEFT_2025-12-12_13-15-54**, **HandRecording_RIGHT_2025-12-12_13-15-54**, and **IMU_Recording_2025-12-16_00-32-01.csv**
-- Download this file onto your computer and open it to see the values printed
+- Download these files onto your computer and open it to see if the values printed

 ---